usedhondacivic/ECE-4760-POV-Display/index.md

 The group approves the video for inclusion on the course youtube channel.

-# Appendix B: Source Code
+## Appendix B: Source Code

 See a full source code listing at our [GitHub Repo](https://github.com/usedhondacivic/ECE-4760-final-project).

-## Appendix B: Bill of Materials
+## Appendix C: Bill of Materials

-## Appendix C: External Links and References
+## Appendix D: External Links and References

 Technical Documentation: